matiasvlevi/grunt-vdoc/README.md

 * `source` where is the source code to get the documentation content from?

 ##### Meta data
 * Add any meta data you want, the meta object is transfered to the documentation content in the json file.
+Which can then be used with the handlebars.

 <br/><br/>